Tom Hoffman asks if anyone remembers web 1.0 anymore.

 8.1 Why open web-standards are important.

-Published on Tuesday, January 19, 2010 (9 years, one month, and 5 days ago).
+Published on Tuesday, January 19, 2010 (9 years, 3 months, and 5 days ago).
 Posted in: Blogging Educational Tech Design